1. HOME

 Mutsumi Okazaki, M.D., Ph.D.

-Professor and Chairman, Department of Plastic and Reconstructive Surgery, Graduate School of Medicine, The University of Tokyo.
+Professor and Chairperson, Department of Plastic and Reconstructive Surgery, Graduate School of Medicine, The University of Tokyo.

 Profile